Are you able to sell a house with a tax lien In Oregon

 What Should I Know About the Oregon Housing Market When Selling a Home With a Tax Lien?

-Knowing the market in Oregon, like demand and home prices, helps set the right expectations.
-Working with a real estate expert who knows about tax lien sales can be helpful.
+Knowing the market in Oregon, such as demand and home prices, helps set the right expectations.
+Working with a real estate expert who knows about tax lien sales can also be helpful.

 Key Insights